DRC-UA/kobo-sdk/README.md

 ### Update Submissions

 **Only the question name** (without the `begin_group` path) is used as a key when submitting data.
 The Kobo API expects `$xpath` as a key, including `begin_group`s but **this function automatically handles the formatting**.

 **Note:**

-- The Kobo API fails if it receives too many updates in a short time **BUT** This function automatically splits requests into smaller chunks and queues calls, ensuring updates are throttled at a pace the Kobo API can handle.
+- The Kobo API fails if it receives too many updates in a short time, **but** this function automatically splits requests into smaller chunks and queues calls, ensuring updates are throttled at a pace the Kobo API can handle.

 - If submission fails, it retries up to 8 times by default, which can be adjusted using the `retries` parameter.